 Pamban Island is located between the Indian Penninsula and Sri Lanka.
 Pamban Island is connected to mainland India via the Pamban channel.
 Apart from the ancient and religious significance, the island is also known for its rulers from the Chola Dynasty and Jaffna kingdom.
 The island was invaded by many traders from the west such as Britishers, and Dutches, because of its easy to access geographical location.
 After independence, the region came under the Ramanathapuram district, in Tamil Nadu.

-Today Pamban Island is considered an offbeat destination for travelers.
+Today Pamban Island is considered an offbeat destination for travellers.
 The island accommodates ancient temples for religious tourists, beaches for beach lovers, sea rail bridge and water sports for the adventure seekers.

-Pamban Island is approximately 2700km, 1500km, 2200km, and 600km away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+Pamban Island is approximately 2,700, 1,500, 2,200, and 600 km away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Some of the best travel options have been listed below that you must consider if planning a trip to Pamban Island.

 By Air.
 Madurai Airport is the nearest airport to Rameshwaram.
 After leaving the airport one has to take the local transport to travel another 3 km to reach Pamban Island.
 Madurai airport received direct and connecting flights from all metro cities of India such as Delhi, Mumbai, Kolkata, and Bengaluru.
 Listed below are the airlines that operate direct flights to Madurai Airport.